stangri/docs.openwrt.melmac.ca/pbr/1.1.9/README.md

 ## <a name='Donate'></a>Donate

-If you find `pbr` useful, please consider donating to support development of this project.
+If you find `pbr` useful, know that your help is needed.
+Please consider donating to support development of this project.
 I've been developing it in my spare time without any external funding, outside of my GitHub sponsors.
 You can donate by:

 - Sponsoring me on GitHub with [monthly donation](https://github.com/sponsors/stangri?frequency=recurring&sponsor=stangri).
 - Sponsoring me on GitHub with [one-time donation](https://github.com/sponsors/stangri?frequency=one-time&sponsor=stangri).